laura-read/stats220/index.md

 Lady Gaga played Patrizia Reggiani in the *House of Gucci* (2022) film.
 Where she improvised the line:
 > [Father, son, and House of Gucci](https://www.youtube.com/watch?v=aLZYR03aLI0&ab_channel=LadyGagaReactions).

+Which was adored by:
+* fans,
+* critics,
-Which was adored by fans, critics, and turned into many memes.
+* and turned into many memes

 ![One does not simply be Lady Gaga](https://imageproxy.ifunny.co/crop:x-20,resize:640x,quality:90x75/images/658cce63b161bd45fdea985c9dac635b50d32c693bad8a2ad18349c70b5f3a75_1.jpg)